Unboxing LLMs > loading...

 Conclusion: The Vector-Powered Future

-Vector databases have fundamentally changed how we interact with unstructured data.
-By bridging the gap between raw data and semantic understanding, they’ve enabled a new generation of AI-powered applications that work with meaning rather than just keywords or structured fields.
+Vector databases have fundamentally rewired how we grapple with unstructured data.
+They are the connective tissue between raw information and semantic understanding, the essential infrastructure enabling a new wave of AI applications that operate on meaning, not just syntax.

 Posted in AI / ML, LLM Fundamentals